smart-on-fhir/smart-on-fhir.github.io/clients/javascript/index.md

 ## Supported API operations

-All operations supported by `fhir.js` are supported.
+All operations available in `fhir.js` are supported.
 These include:

 * `read`  Read the current state of a given resource
 * `search` Obtain a resource bundle matching specific search criteria